hashicorp/terraform/.github/CONTRIBUTING.md

 #### State Storage Backends

 The Terraform team is not merging PRs for new state storage backends at the current time.
-Our priority regarding state storage backends is to find maintainers for existing backends and work towards removal of those without maintainership.
+Our priority regarding state storage backends is to find maintainers for existing backends and remove those backends without maintainers.

 Please see the [CODEOWNERS](https://github.com/hashicorp/terraform/blob/master/CODEOWNERS) file for the status of a given backend.
 Community members with an interest in a particular standard backend are welcome to help maintain it.